The Water Horse: Legend of the Deep: Location

-Filming took place in 2006 in New Zealand, Scotland and at Miramar Studios in Wellington.
+Filming took place in 2006 in New Zealand, Scotland and at Stone Street Studios in Wellington.
 Most of the film was shot in New Zealand, with Queenstown's Lake Wakatipu doubling for a Scottish Loch.
 The filmmakers found that some of the landscape and geography there was similar to Scotland.
 However Russell said, "There was no way I was going to make a movie about the Loch Ness monster and not shoot at least part of it in Scotland."

 Loch Fyne, a sea lake located in the West of Scotland during the movie.

 Lake Wakatipu, a lake located in New Zealand during the movie.

 The scenes in and around the MacMorrow family's house were shot on the 100-year-old Ardkinglas Estate on the shores of Loch Fyne in Scotland.
 The owners of the estate continued to live in the house while the crew was filming there.

 Visual effects

 Visual effects on the film were handled by New Zealand visual effects specialists Weta Digital and Weta Workshop who mainly did Crusoe.
 Most of the roughly 600 effects shots in the film involved Crusoe.
-And many of those shots involved the creature (Crusoe) interacting with water, which, in terms of the history of computer graphics, has always been a particularly difficult substance to deal with.
+Many of those shots involved the creature (Crusoe) interacting with water, which, in terms of the history of computer graphics, has always been a particularly difficult substance to deal with.

 In terms of the design of the creature, Weta Digital tried to not humanise him but instead based some of his expressions on real animals such as a dog.
 "We wanted to create something which seemed familiar, but was unique at the same time," said Russell.
 "As a result, Crusoe's face is a combination of a horse, a dog, an eagle and a giraffe."
 When creating his movements and body shape at various stages of growth, the animators referenced animals ranging from baby birds to seals to whales.